7.3 UB-04 / CMS-1450 (Institutional) Claim

 Purpose of the UB-04

-The UB-04, formally the CMS-1450, is the standard claim form for institutional providers — hospitals (inpatient and outpatient), skilled nursing facilities, home health agencies, hospice, and other facilities.
+The UB-04, formally the CMS-1450, is the standard claim form for institutional providers — hospitals (inpatient and outpatient), skilled nursing facilities (SNFs), home health agencies, hospice, dialysis centers, and rural health clinics.
 It is maintained by the National Uniform Billing Committee (NUBC).
 The electronic equivalent is the 837I (I for institutional).

 FL 4: Type of Bill (TOB)

-The Type of Bill is a coded value (commonly shown as a four-digit field with a leading zero) where each digit position has a meaning:
+The Type of Bill is a coded value (commonly shown as four digits with a leading zero) where each digit position has a meaning:

 PositionMeaningExample values